dagiteferi/ai-portfolio-platform/Docs/backend_rag_document.md

     *   A generic handler ensures that any other CSV file is also parsed, with its columns and values turned into content and metadata.

 #### `embeddings.py`
-*   **Purpose:** Converts textual data (both your knowledge base documents and user queries) into numerical representations called "embeddings."
+*   **Purpose:** Converts textual data (both my knowledge base documents and user queries) into numerical representations called "embeddings."
 These embeddings are high-dimensional vectors that capture the semantic meaning of the text, enabling efficient similarity searches.
 *   **How it works:**
     *   Utilizes a `SentenceTransformer` model (e.g., `all-MiniLM-L6-v2`) to generate these embeddings.
     *   Crucially, it wraps the `SentenceTransformer` with `HuggingFaceEmbeddings` (from `langchain_huggingface`) to ensure compatibility with LangChain's vector store interfaces.
 This compatibility is essential for seamless integration with FAISS and other LangChain-compatible components.